Smarter Travel Campus

 A growing number of Irish Third Levels are engaging in Smarter Travel, working with students and employees to facilitate more sustainable travel choices – resulting in better access, enhanced student and employee wellbeing, reduced costs and more effective parking management.

-“The Institute of Technology Blanchardstown (ITB) has introduced a parking permit charge as part of its sustainable transport initiative.
+“The TU Dublin Blanchardstown has introduced a parking permit charge as part of its sustainable transport initiative.
 Funds generated from the permit charge are being used, in part, to subsidise a shuttle bus service, to improve cycle infrastructure on Campus and to promote alternatives to driving.
 This direct link between the “carrot” and “stick” approach has been key to getting staff and students to accept the introduction of charges.
 Combined, these initiatives are addressing the perception that there’s no alternative to driving.”
-Declan Garvin, Estates Manager, Institute of Technology Blanchardstown (2011)
+Declan Garvin, Estates Manager, TU Dublin Blanchardstown (2011).

 What is a Campus Travel Plan?